🔥 Join our free SvelteKit Workshop on June 28 - only 9 seats remaining ! 💨 Save Your Spot!

 Environment variables are probably one of the most used features in NodeJS applications.
 They allow storing of sensitive information such as API keys, database credentials, and other information that should not be stored in the codebase.

 SvelteKit has very great first-class support for environment variables.
-From type checking to server/client-side access, the meta-framework makes it very easy to access and consume environment variables.
+From type checking to server/client-side access, the meta-framework makes accessing and consuming environment variables very easy.

 Accessing environment variables in a Node.js application

-assuming that the index.js file is the entry point of the application.
+assumes that the index.js file is the application's entry point.

 Environment variables: the SvelteKit way